developmentseed/jekyll-hook/readme.md

     - `password` Sending email account's password
     - `host` SMTP host for sending email account (e.g. `smtp.gmail.com`)
     - `ssl` `true` or `false` for SSL
+- `accounts` An array of accounts or organizations whose repositories can be used with this server
 ## Usage

 - run as executable: `$ ./jekyll-hook.js`